McCoyGroup/Psience/docs/Psience/BasisReps/StateIndexers/PermutationStateIndexer.md

 </div>

 Inverts the index calculation.
 First determines what number of quanta the index corresponds to, then which integer partition, and finally just loops through the unique permutations of the partition to get the right one.
 This is not assured to be a fast process in any way.
+- `:returns`: `_`
+    >
 - `indices`: `Iterable[int]`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

  </div>
 </div>